-Watch the music video for the song White House Jihad by Ed Hale on YouTube.
+Fans can also watch the official music video for the song “Heal World”, produced by Iver Thue on YouTube.

 Music vet and New Times scribe Lee Zimmerman offers his insights, opinions and observations about the local scene.
 This week: Ed Hale talks music, mobility and his attempts to save the world…